Toy Soldiers (song)

-"Toy Soldiers" is a song by American singer-songwriter Martika, appearing on her eponymous debut album (1988) and released in the United States as the second single from the album on April 26, 1989.
-It was a number-one Billboard Hot 100 hit for two weeks in mid-1989.
+"Toy Soldiers" is a song by American singer-songwriter Martika, appearing on her self-titled debut album (1988) and released in the United States as the second single from the album on April 26, 1989.
+It was her only song to top the chart in the United States, reaching the number-one on Billboard Hot 100 for two weeks in mid-1989.
 An edited version of the song is included in the imported version of the album Toy Soldiers: The Best of Martika.
 Its music video was directed by Jim Shea.

 Background

 Martika wrote the song about a friend who was battling a cocaine addiction.
 "I was a little hesitant because I had only written two songs before and they were light songs.
 I came up to Michael and said I wanted to write about drugs.
 It was the first time I got the nerve to write about something that was scary for me to talk about, so I did."
-According to an episode of VH-1's Pop-Up Video, in which "Toy Soldiers" was featured, the friend-in-question eventually conquered the addiction.
+According to an episode of VH-1's Pop-Up Video, in which "Toy Soldiers" was featured, the friend in question eventually conquered the addiction.

 Composition

 The song is performed in the key of C minor with a tempo of 65 beats per minute in 4/4 time.
 The song follows a chord progression of A–B–A–B–Cm–B–Cm–Gm–Cm–B.

+In addition, the children's choir singing the song's opening chorus (which later makes a reprise for the final chorus portions) as well as the pre-chorus line "Won't you come out and play with me" are notable because five of her former Kids Incorporated castmates—Fergie, Jennifer Love Hewitt, Rahsaan Patterson, Devyn Puett, and Renee Sands—are among the singers.